Meg Steedle

 Meg Steedle is an American actress, known for her supporting roles in Boardwalk Empire, Mr. Mercedes and The Mysteries of Laura.

+Early life and education

+Steedle was born in Winston-Salem, North Carolina, the daughter of two dentists.
+She grew up in Greensboro, North Carolina, graduating from Greensboro Day School in 2004 before graduating from Northwestern University in 2008.

 Career

 Steedle had a major supporting role in season 3 of the HBO series Boardwalk Empire, playing Billie Kent.
-She has worked extensively in theater, before appearing in the series, in productions including Barefoot in the Park and The Heir Apparent.

-Steedle was a recurring character in the first season of NBC's The Mysteries of Laura, portraying Detective Francesca "Frankie" Pulaski.
+She had worked extensively in theater before appearing in the series, in productions including Barefoot in the Park and The Heir Apparent.
+She was a recurring character in the first season of NBC's The Mysteries of Laura, portraying Detective Francesca "Frankie" Pulaski.

 She appeared in the music video of the Silversun Pickups "Nightlight" on YouTube from their Better Nature LP.
 She played a mother with a stillborn child in American Horror Story: Coven, in the episode "Burn, Witch.
 Burn!".